softcoder/riprunner/README.md

 - Plays a pager tone during a callout
 - Acquires your GPS co-ordinates to display a map from your location to the firehall which other members can view during a callout.
 - Displays a map from the Firehall to the Incident scene
-- Allows responders to indicate that they are responding to the call with the click of 1 button. (other responders are notified)
+- Allows responders to indicate that they are responding to the call with the click of 1 button. (other responders are notified of each responder)
-- Allows responders to indicate that the call is completed with the click of 1 button. (other responders are notified)
+- Allows responders to indicate that the call is completed or cancelled with the click of 1 button. (other responders are notified)
 - If you login during a live callout, you will receive the pager tones and live call information.

 System Requirements: